 Meet Our Team

-International Rescue Committee - Salt Lake City: Deputy Director, Development & Strategic Initiatives
+International Rescue Committee - Salt Lake City: Acting Executive Director

 Dir +1 801 883 8455

-Natalie El-Deiry is the Deputy Director of Development and Strategic Initiatives at the International Rescue Committee (IRC) in Salt Lake City.
+Natalie El-Deiry is the Acting Executive Director at the International Rescue Committee (IRC) in Salt Lake City.
 She brings with her over 14 years of nonprofit administration experience, including fundraising, grants management, volunteer management and developing programs to serve vulnerable populations.
 Natalie has committed her career to working for social justice with the belief everyone deserves equal economic, social & political rights and opportunities.
 It is this belief which led her to her work with the IRC working with the refugee community.